guybedford/es-module-shims/README.md

 ## ES Module Shims

-[85% of desktop users](https://caniuse.com/#feat=es6-module) are now running browsers with baseline support for ES modules.
+[85% of users](https://caniuse.com/#feat=es6-module) are now running browsers with baseline support for ES modules.

 But a lot of the useful features of modules come from new specifications which either aren't implemented yet, or are only available in some browsers.